ryoppippi/talks/2024-11-19/slides.md

 Are you enjoying neovimconf 2024?

-Today, I'd like to share with you about Neovim for Frontend Developers.
+Today, I'd like to share with you about Neovim for web Frontend Developers.
 -->

 ---